wewantthefunk/viper-mf/README.md

-# COBOL to Python Converter
+# VIPER MAINFRAME Emulator

 ## Author: Christian Strama

 ## Purpose:
-The purpose of this utility is to transform COBOL code into Python code.
+The purpose of this utility is to transform COBOL code into Python code and emulate mainframe execution.
 The problem statement is as follows:

 * Executing COBOL code on a mainframe is slow, disjointed, and expensive.
-Using JCL jobs requires the execute and feedback be accessed from different areas.
+Using JCL jobs requires the execute and feedback be accessed from different areas, while the jobs are queued and executed serially.
 By using Python, we can execute the code and get immediate feedback within our same terminal window.
 This will speed up testing and development efforts.

 * COBOL is a language and technology that has a shrinking developer base.
 It is expensive to run, it does not promote good programming practice, and it is difficult to break into readable, maintainable modules.
 By converting to Python, the first steps of converting legacy code can be taken.

+* JCL is a type of scripting language.
+It is no more powerful than Bash or DOS batch commands.
+It can be leveraged to setup dependencies for the code to be executed and keep the results of the execution in a file structure.

 ## Hypothesis